IRS Penalty Overview

 Estimated Tax Penalty - An amount equivalent to the Interest lost to the IRS

-Failure to Pay Penalty - 0.5% per month to a maximum 25%.
+Failure to Pay Penalty - 0.5% per month to a maximum of 25%.
 Increases to 1% per month if enforced collection action is taken

 Failure to File Penalty - 5.0% per month up to 25%.
 If fraud is involved, 15% per month up to 75% total

-Failure to file and failure pay penalties can be removed by phone request if the taxpayer qualifies for “First Time Penalty Abatement”.
+Failure to file and failure to pay penalties can be removed by phone request if the taxpayer qualifies for “First Time Penalty Abatement”.

-Qualification is met when the history shows that the taxpayer didn't have a penalty in the 3 years prior to the year in question, has filed all required returns, and is current on any payment plan that is in effect.
+Qualification is met when the history shows that the taxpayer didn't have a penalty in the 3 years prior to the year in question, has filed all required returns and is current on any payment plan that is in effect.

-It's usually wise to wait to request first time penalty abatement for a few reasons:
+It's usually wise to wait to request first-time penalty abatement for a few reasons:

 The abatement is granted one time and for the penalties that exist on that date.
-As failure to pay and failure to file penalties grow until they reach their “maximum”, asking for first time penalty abatement too soon will remove only the penalty that has been assessed as of the date of the request.
+As failure to pay and failure to file penalties grow until they reach their “maximum”, asking for first-time penalty abatement too soon will remove only the penalty that has been assessed as of the date of the request.
 The remainder of the penalties will be assessed post abatement.

 Sometimes it makes sense for the taxpayer to have a larger amount of IRS debt.
-If the taxpayer is attempting to qualify for an offer in compromise, a bankruptcy, or is going to be in a small partial pay installment agreement or non-collectible status arrangement, reducing the debt may be a waste of time or even negatively effect the outcome.
+If the taxpayer is attempting to qualify for an offer in compromise, a bankruptcy, or is going to be in a small partial pay installment agreement or non-collectible status arrangement, reducing the debt may be a waste of time or even negatively affect the outcome.

 The IRS will agree to abate penalties if the taxpayer can show that a reasonable attempt to comply was made and compliance wasn't possible because of unforeseen circumstances that were outside of the taxpayer's control.